aicpslab/certified-data-driven-feedback-sim/README.md

 # certified-data-driven-feedback-sim

-This work addresses **certified data-driven feedback synthesis under hard constraints**.
-The objective is to recover desired control behavior from finite reference data while guaranteeing hard-constraint admissibility and bounded online execution.
+This repository provides simulation and evaluation code for the numerical study of **certified data-driven feedback synthesis under hard constraints**.

-The proposed controller separates admissibility from behavior realization.
+The proposed controller separates control admissibility from behavior realization.
 A **certified set-valued feedback map** returns a finite set of admissible control candidates at the current operating condition, and a **single-valued feedback law** combines these candidates to determine the applied control input.
-As a result, hard-constraint feasibility is built into the feedback structure rather than enforced through online constrained optimization.
+Hard-constraint feasibility is therefore built into the feedback structure.

 <p align="center">
   <img src="paper_lateral_figures/Framework.png"